Teacher Witness Inspires Conversion

 Holy Rosary Academy in Anchorage, Alaska, is recognized in The Newman Guide for its faithful Catholic education from Pre-K through 12th grade.
 All teachers make a Profession of Faith to the Catholic Church upon hiring.
 And the fruits are many: in the last year alone, five students came into full communion with the Catholic Church.

 While there are many elements of a strong Catholic education, students at Holy Rosary Academy have clearly benefitted from the faithful witness of their teachers.
-Below are the personal testimonies of Anabelle Pearson, a 10th-grade student who plans to enter the Catholic Church, and two high school teachers at the Academy: Dr. Laura Walters and Kevin Quain.
+Below are the personal testimonies of Anabelle Pearson, a 10th-grade student who recently entered the Catholic Church, and two high school teachers at the Academy: Dr. Laura Walters and Kevin Quain.

 Anabelle Pearson